harleydutton/Tabula-Rasa/tabula-rasa.md

 ### How to Fill out a Character Sheet
 Begin at the top of the character sheet; In order, the boxes should contain your character's name, your name, the setting's name, the setting's Action Delay, your character points, your character's motivations, and your character's concept/story.
 See the [character](#character) section if you don't know what something is.

-### Adding Skills to the Setting
+### Adding to the Setting
 The unique part of this system is that it allows you to make your own skills.
 This requires co-operation from the Storyteller -- who will vet and occasionally veto skills players have proposed as additions to the Setting.
 Rather than a veto, however, the Storyteller can put some [limiting factors](#limiting-factors) on a skill to make it less disruptive (and arguably more interesting).
+You can add anything to the setting.
+Flavor, in-game organizations, plants, animals, tech, etc.

 #### Scope (fill me out)